Quantum computation of conical intersections on a programmable superconducting quantum processor

-\textbf{Conical intersection in \ce{C2H4}} We first apply the VQE-SA-CASSCF method to study the conical intersection between the ground and the first excited states of ethylene.
-Fig. \ref{fig:ethylene}a defines the torsion $\phi$ and pyramidalization $\theta$ degrees of freedom following Ref. \cite{levine2006conical}.
+{\it Conical intersection in \ce{C2H4}.} We first apply the VQE-SA-CASSCF method to study the conical intersection between the ground and the first excited states of ethylene.
+Fig. \ref{fig:ethylene}a defines the torsion $\phi$ and pyramidalization $\theta$ degrees of freedom following Ref. \cite{levine2006conical}.~.
 Specifically, we start from a $C_{2v}$ geometry with the C-C bond fixed at 1.33 \r{A}, all C-H bonds fixed at 1.09 \r{A}, and the H-C-H angles fixed at $116.36^{\circ}$.
-As shown in the inset of Fig. \ref{fig:etheneCI}, a conical intersection between the lowest two singlet states ($S_0$ and $S_1$) exists at $\phi=90^{\circ}$ and some value of $\theta$ depending on the used method.
+A conical intersection between the lowest two singlet states ($S_0$ and $S_1$) exists at $\phi=90^{\circ}$ and some value of $\theta$ depending on the used method (see the inset of Fig. \ref{fig:etheneCI}).
 In our experiments, we fixed $\phi=90^{\circ}$ and varied $\theta$ to obtain two adiabatic potential energy curves (PECs) using VQE-SA-CASSCF with a two-electron-in-two-orbital active space denoted by CAS(2e,2o), see Fig. \ref{fig:ethylene}a.
 Since the geometry at $\phi=90^{\circ}$ possesses a mirror symmetry, the two active orbitals carry the $\aprime$ and $\apprime$ irreducible representations, respectively, and the active parts of the lowest two eigenstates can be expressed by

-where $\bar{\aprime}$ represents the spin-$\beta$ counterpart.
-Since the lowest two eigenstates are of different symmetries for $\phi=90^{\circ}$, VQE can be applied separately by using appropriately designed circuits.
+where $\bar{\aprime}$ represents the $\beta$-spin counterpart.
+Since the lowest two eigenstates are of different symmetries at $\phi=90^{\circ}$, VQE can be applied separately by using appropriately designed circuits, which preserve the spatial symmetry.
 After the Bravyi-Kitaev transformation\cite{Seeley_2012} with $Z_{2}$ reduction\cite{bravyi2017tapering}, Eq. \eqref{eq:ethyleneWF} becomes

-which can be parameterized by the circuits derived from the UCCSD ansatz shown in Fig. \ref{fig:ethylene}b.
+which can be described by the PQCs derived from the UCCSD ansatz shown in Fig. \ref{fig:ethylene}b.